 CRL new build 10-year structural defects insurance policy

-Off-Plan Purchases: Mortgage Lane can guide you through the process of purchasing off-plan.
+Mortgage Lane can guide you through the process of purchasing off-plan.
 It’s important to note that mortgage offers for off-plan properties may only be valid for 3-9 months, depending on the lender.

-Builder Cash Incentives: For new build residential property mortgages, some lenders may allow a 5% incentive if they are for payment of legal costs and stamp duty by the builder.
+For new build residential property mortgages, some lenders may allow a 5% incentive if they are for payment of legal costs and stamp duty by the builder.
 Inclusions like white goods, floor coverings, and upgrades to kitchens/bathrooms are generally acceptable.
 However, the value of sales incentives should not exceed 5% of the purchase price.

-Loan to Value (LTV): Newbuild houses and apartments are available up to 95% LTV, offering significant borrowing potential for new homeowners.
+Newbuild houses and apartments are available up to 95% LTV, offering significant borrowing potential for new homeowners.

-Welcome to Mortgage Lane’s dedicated page on Right to Buy Residential Property Mortgages, a scheme that offers a unique opportunity for housing association tenants to become homeowners.
+Right to Buy Residential Property Mortgages, a scheme that offers a unique opportunity for housing association tenants to become homeowners.
 Our expertise in this area ensures that you have access to the best mortgage solutions tailored to your needs.

 Right to Buy is a government-backed initiative, also known as the voluntary right to buy or right to acquire, aimed at helping housing association tenants in the UK purchase their rented homes at a discounted price.

-To be eligible for Right to Buy, you need to meet certain criteria:
+To be eligible for Right to Buy, you need to meet certain criteria.

-Duration of Tenancy: Eligibility often hinges on the length of your tenancy with the housing association or public sector landlord.
+This scheme is specifically for housing association tenants, eligibility often hinges on the length of your tenancy with the housing association or public sector landlord.

-Property Specifications: The property should be your main residence and self-contained.
+The property should be your main residence and self-contained.
 Certain types of properties may be excluded.

-Tenancy Status: Your tenancy should be secure and free from legal disputes.
+Your tenancy should be secure and free from legal disputes.

 Lenders who support the Right to Buy scheme typically offer loans up to 100% of the discounted purchase price of the property.
 However, it’s crucial to note that the total loan to value (LTV) should not exceed 90%.
 This means eligible tenants can potentially buy their homes without a standard deposit, as the discount received might cover the deposit amount.